open/close all folders

 - Commonly seen in cutscene fights between Dante & Vergil in Devil May Cry 3.

-- At one point they were pushing against eachother so much the blades visibly heated against eachother from the friction.
+- During the first encounter, they were pushing against each other with so much force that the blades visibly heated at the contact point from the friction.

 - Happens almost every single battle in Sengoku Basara, particularly if the two characters are rivals like Masamune and Yukimura or Motochika and Motonari.
 Sword Sparks are always present.